actualbudget/docs/docs/Installing/DockerWithNginx.md

 actual-server-actual-server-1  | Listening on 0.0.0.0:5006...
 ```

-As browsers access ActualServer NGINX will log them in the console.
+As browsers access ActualServer, NGINX will log the requests to the console.

-Outputs to the console like `exited with code 1` and others indicate something is wrong with the configuration and files.
+Outputs to the console like `exited with code 1` and others may indicate something is wrong with the configuration or files.

 ### Troubleshooting network access

 Recommend launching the server with `sudo docker compose up` (omit `-d`).

-Use the `curl` command to see if NGINX is reachable (use HTTP, it will case NGINX to return the error in plain-text):
+Use the `curl` command to see if NGINX is reachable (use HTTP, it will cause NGINX to return the error in plain-text):
 ```
 curl http://123.123.123.123:9443
 ```